Seattle City Light partnered with the Seattle Office of Arts & Culture to integrate both

 Ned Kahn's "Switchwall,"

-the wind blows and turn on different colored lights, creating a moving pattern that
+that move when the wind blows and turn on different colored lights, creating a moving pattern that changes

 Temporary Art and Performances at Substation Site